GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/richNotifications/index.md

 displayed in the system tray.

 {% Aside %}
-**Platform difference:** The priority setting does not affect the order of notifications in Chrome version 59+ on macOS.
+**Platform difference:** The `priority` setting does not affect the order of notifications in Chrome 59 or later on macOS.
 {% endAside %}

 In addition to displaying information, all notification types can include up to two action items.